Statistics API

 Response

 This API only returns aggregated data.
 If you want to analyze the feedback texts users have given you can get these from an inbox backup.
-See also: Inbox backup to S3 bucket.
+See also: Inbox backup to GCS bucket.

 Required parameters